SITE Centers Corp. (SITC) Shares Plummet Below 1-Year High

 SITC’s Market Performance

 The stock of SITE Centers Corp.
-(SITC) has seen a -2.38% decrease in the past week, with a -2.93% drop in the past month, and a -12.67% fall in the past quarter.
-The volatility ratio for the week is 3.03%, and the volatility levels for the past 30 days are at 2.69% for SITC.
-The simple moving average for the last 20 days is -0.71% for SITC stock, with a simple moving average of -7.43% for the last 200 days.
+(SITC) has seen a -1.34% decrease in the past week, with a -0.25% drop in the past month, and a -14.10% fall in the past quarter.
+The volatility ratio for the week is 2.31%, and the volatility levels for the past 30 days are at 2.58% for SITC.
+The simple moving average for the past 20 days is -2.00% for SITC’s stock, with a -8.37% simple moving average for the past 200 days.

 Analysts’ Opinion of SITC